Bochner-type theorems for distributional category: Introduction

 The results of our paper suggest close relationships between distributional category and various classical invariants of interest, such as the first Betti number, the Gottlieb group, LS-category, macroscopic dimension, etc. Furthermore, $\dcat$ affords us an opportunity to improve upon earlier results in the literature that connect these classical invariants (see, for example,~\cite{Op1},~\cite{Op2},~\cite{OS}, and~\cite{DDJ}).
 Our results are strongest in the setting of $c$-symplectic manifolds and non-negatively curved manifolds, where they also give us various new estimates and computations of $\dcat$.
 In particular, unlike the results of~\cite{DJ} and~\cite{Ja}, we obtain first examples of \emph{inessential manifolds} $M$ (in the sense of~\cite{Gr}) for which $\dcat(M)=\cat(M)$ holds due to various topological, group-theoretical, and geometric conditions rather than purely cohomological ones.

 Just as LS-category has found applications in many areas of topology, geometry, and critical point theory, we hope that the results of our paper will hint at similar interconnectedness of distributional category, and at least give some intuition about its behavior on spaces with extra structures.
+We also mention several directions for further study that the reader may find interesting (see, for instance, Remark~\ref{rem:pi1Bieberbach}).